MPvHarmelen/Freevle/GUIDELINES.md

 1. You've fixed an issue.
 2. You're working on an issue, but need to work on it further elsewhere.
 3. You're working on an issue, but someone else needs to look at it/work on it.
+4. You've made a tiny change.
+This is the only cause for *not* having an issue linked to your commit!

 #### Commit how...